keystonejs/keystone/docs/guides/production.md

 ## Using Reverse Proxies

-NB: If you're using a third-party hosted environment, you might already be using a reverse proxy, but Keystone will need to be [configured for it](/packages/keystone/README.md#trustproxies).

 It's recommended to run production Javascript servers behind a reverse proxy such as [Nginx](https://nginx.org/), [HAProxy](https://www.haproxy.org/), a CDN or a cloud-based application (layer 7) load balancer.
-Doing that can improve performance and protect against [Slowloris Dos attacks](https://en.wikipedia.org/wiki/Slowloris_(computer_security)).
+Doing that can improve performance and protect against [Slowloris Dos attacks](<https://en.wikipedia.org/wiki/Slowloris_(computer_security)>).

 ## Environment Variables